-It has been found that the variations in the number of belt plies, the cover thickness and the type and quantity of splices in a given belt cause considerable variation in the weight per unit length of that belt.
-During the course of zero calibration, most belt scale integrators average the load applied to the belt scale by the empty running belt.
+Belt weight in many installations, it has been found that the variations in the number of belt plies, the cover thickness and the type and quantity of splices in a given conveyor belt does cause considerable variation in the weight per length of that belt.
+During the course of zero balancing, most belt scales average the weight of the belt over one complete circuit of the belt.
 The amount of the deviation (+ or -) from that average, if great enough, can make it difficult to obtain a good zero reference and subsequent scale accuracy.

-BELT STIFFNESS

-Many times the belt chosen for a given installation is over-rated for its intended use.
-The unfortunate end result is a belt that is so stiff the belt profile does not match the trough of the idlers.
+BELT STIFFNESS Many times the belt chosen for a given installation is over-rated for its intended use.
+The unfortunate end result is a belt that is so stiff that it cannot flex enough to properly trough in the idlers.
 When this happens (especially in 35° and 45° idlers), the belt arches across the idler and neither a good zero of the belt nor a good span calibration can be obtained.

-RECOMMENDATIONS

-Be careful when selecting and replacing worn sections of belting.
-Ensure that it is the same as the existing belting.
+RECOMMENDATIONS Be careful when selecting and replacing worn sections of belting.
+Insure that it is the same as the existing belting.
 Also be careful when choosing a new belt to select one that suits the application, not necessarily an oversized and over-rated belt that hopefully will last a lot longer.
 Even though it may never wear out, it also may never allow the scale to work properly.

-IDLERS

-There is quite a variety of idlers available on the market today.
-The types compatible with a belt scale are more limited.
+IDLERS There is quite a variety of idlers available on the market today.
+The types permitted for use with a belt scale are more limited.
 Due to the fact that idler alignment in and around the scale area is such a critical requirement, it is of great importance that the proper idlers be used.